Sea Level Rise and the Transportation System in the Coastal Zone

 - City of Newport Beach Local Coastal Program Update

 - City of Dana Point Local Coastal Program Update, City of Dana Point Sea Level Rise Vulnerability Assessment

 - City of San Clemente Local Coastal Program Update, City of San Clement Sea Level Rise Vulnerability Assessment

 - San Diego County Local Coastal Program Update

-- City of Oceanside Local Coastal Program Update, City of Oceanside Coastal Hazards Vulnerability Assessment (PDF)
+- City of Oceanside Local Coastal Program Update (PDF), City of Oceanside Coastal Hazards Vulnerability Assessment (PDF)